Skip to content

-Day 9’s ink is Storm, a shimmer ink.
-Of the inks I swabbed, Caran d’Ache Magnetic Blue is the best color dupe.
+Day 13’s ink is Ruby Blues, a sheening ink.
+Of the inks I swabbed, Diamine Skull and Roses is the best color dupe, although you’d likely want to cut it 2:1 water to ink to remove some of the sheen.
 If you have a suggestion for a possible dupe, let me know in the comments, and I’ll add it to the wrap up post.

 Enjoy, and happy inking!